 - 6.1.
-At the outset of the change process the Lead Manager in conjunction with the HR and Finance Business Partners, will discuss proposals that may affect the roles, contractual terms or job security of staff. - 6.2.
-At this stage, existing job descriptions and person specifications must be reviewed. - 6.3.
+Before making any changes, speak to your HR Business Partner to discuss whether the change would be covered by the scope of this policy. - 6.2.
+At the outset of the change process the Lead Manager in conjunction with the HR and Finance Business Partners, will discuss proposals that may affect the roles, contractual terms or job security of colleagues. - 6.3.
+At this stage, existing job descriptions and person specifications must be reviewed. - 6.4.
 Job descriptions for all newly identified posts and existing posts that require changes should be drawn up.
 These must then be evaluated in accordance with the Trust's Job Evaluation Policy, prior to consultation commencing.